lincolnmuriithi11/Predicting_Equity_Prices/README.md

     -A Python module or modules that automate the data acquisistion and preparation process.
 These modules should be imported and used in your final notebook.
 # Data Science Pipeline

-## Planning
-- Hypotheses:
-    - $H_0$: new features will have no effect on the log error
-    - $H_a$: new features engineered using clustering will reduce logerror

-- Target variable "logerror"

 ## Acquiring and Preparing Stock Data
 #### - Data is acquired from Yahoo finance from 2007-01-01 to 2022-06-30
 #### - Engineered features: simple moving average(sma), percent_change